 We can also fly through the clouds, but that would impede passengers’ visibility so we’d likely choose to avoid that of course.
 On a safety note, airships fly (as airplanes) with the latest state-of-the-art technology, weather radars, and pilot flight control systems to manoeuvre through the skies in the safest way.

-What is the difference between Pioneers and Adventurers?
+What is the difference between Adventurer and Pioneer departures?

 Can I travel solo?
 Do you have single supplements?

 Yes, you can travel alone in the cabin, however, the price is fixed per cabin.